 What is a gaming headset?

-“Dedicated gaming headsets tend to have better microphone quality than a laptop or pair of [traditional] headphones,” said video game journalist Melissa King.
-“A [gaming] headset typically has a microphone that will only pick up your voice, and doesn’t pick up background noise or other people talking in the room,” added Jake Rabinowitz, a software engineer and developer of PogoChamp.
-(Full disclosure: Jake is also my brother.)
+“A [gaming] headset typically has a microphone that will only pick up your voice and doesn’t pick up background noise or other people talking in the room,” said Jake Rabinowitz, a software engineer and developer of PogoChamp.
+(Full disclosure: Jake Rabinowitz is also the author’s brother.)
 “Built-in microphones have terrible audio quality and often pick up tons of stray ambient noise.”

-HyperX is well known for its gaming headsets, and the HyperX Cloud IIs is one of the brand’s best pairs.
-Our experts lauded their comfort, build quality and simplicity.
+HyperX is well known for its gaming headsets, and the HyperX Cloud II is one of the brand’s best.

-“[The HyperX Cloud II are] by far the most comfortable pair of headphones I've ever had,” said Rabinowitz.
-“I can easily wear them for 8 hours daily without any discomfort.
-That's especially impressive because I wear glasses, and most headphones aren't comfortable for even an hour when worn over glasses.”
+“[The HyperX Cloud II is] by far the most comfortable pair of headphones I've ever had,” said Rabinowitz.
+“I can easily wear them for eight hours daily without any discomfort.”

-Our experts also loved the HyperX Cloud II’s build quality, noting the metal headband and lack of loud “gamer” aesthetics.
-“They’re a straightforward, minimalist headset that you can [also] use at work without being embarrassed,” said Rabinowitz.
+Rabinowitz also mentioned the headset’s design, noting the metal headband and low-key aesthetic.
+“It’s a straightforward, minimalist headset that you can [also] use at work without being embarrassed,” said Rabinowitz.
 “Just plug them in and you’re good to go.”

 Wireless gaming headsets tend to be a lot more expensive than wired ones.
 Not only that, but wireless gaming headsets are usually not compatible with a wide variety of devices.

-The Arctis 1 is an exception to the norm — it’s compatible with many different devices.
+The Arctis 1 is an exception to the norm.
 This is because the Arctis 1 comes with a wired 3.5mm cable as well as a USB-C wireless dongle.
-From my own experience, I’ve found that the Arctis 1 is slightly less comfortable than the HyperX Cloud II, but the connectivity options and affordable price make this headset a great wireless option.
+From my own experience, I’ve found that the Arctis 1 is slightly less comfortable than the HyperX Cloud II, but the connectivity options and fair price make it a great wireless option.

 The Arctis 1 is compatible with PC, Mac, PS5, PS4 and Nintendo Switch via wireless dongle or 3.5mm cable, and Xbox Series X|S and Xbox One exclusively via wired 3.5mm cable.